Kyiv: Name

-Kyiv is the romanized official Ukrainian name for the city, and it is used for legislative and official acts.
-Kiev is the traditional English name for the city, but because of its historical derivation from the Russian name, Kiev lost favor with many Western media outlets after the outbreak of the Russo-Ukrainian War in 2014.
+Kyiv is the official romanized Ukrainian name for the city, and it is used for legislative and official acts.
+Kiev is the traditional English name for the city, but because of its historical derivation from the Russian name, Kiev lost favor with many Western media outlets after the outbreak of the Russo-Ukrainian War in 2014 in conjunction with the KyivNotKiev campaign launched by Ukraine to change the way that international media were spelling the city's name.